emilyahsu/escape-room/README.md

 The following **extensions** are implemented:

-* [x] Dynamic navigation arrow keys for visual cues
+* [x] Dynamic navigation arrow keys and button contrast on hover as visual cues
 * [x] Adopts the progressive disclosure approach for displaying information
 * [x] Multi-view navigation with static links using React Router